Judges: Florida felons can't vote until they pay fines, fees

 “With its constitution amended in this way, Florida gained an obligation to establish procedures sufficient to determine the eligibility of returning citizens to vote, and to notify them of their eligibility in a prompt and reliable manner,” the dissenters added.

+DeSantis spokesman Fred Piccolo said in an email that the court's decision affirms that “all terms of a sentence means all terms.”

+“There are multiple avenues to restore rights, pay off debts, and seek financial forgiveness from one's victims,” Piccolo added.
+“Second chances and the rule of law are not mutually exclusive."

 The amendment permanently bars convicted murderers and rapists from voting, regardless of financial debts.
-Still, an estimated 774,000 disenfranchised felons in Florida who could register to vote represents a significant bloc of voters, should they be allowed to cast ballots.
+Still, other felons in Florida who have completed prison sentences and would otherwise be eligible but have not paid fines and other legal obligations — estimated in March to number about 774,000 — represent a significant bloc of voters, should they be allowed to cast ballots.
+Some of them may have settled their debts since that initial March estimate.

+The state does not track how many felons have registered to vote since Amendment 4 passed, but its backers estimate that the monetary requirement and the coronavurs pandemic have limited the number to 100,000, far less than those potentially eligible.

+The Florida Rights Restoration Coalition has raised more than $4 million to help pay court costs.
+Donations have come from retired basketball star Michael Jordan as well as More Than a Vote, an organization dedicated to maximizing Black turnout that counts basketball star LeBron James and comedian Kevin Hart among its backers.
+Still, the total owed could be as high as $3 billion.

 The ruling could influence the election outcome in November.
 Florida is considered a must-win state in President Donald’s Trump’s bid for reelection and is famed for its razor-thin statewide election results.
 Democrats had hopes of gaining support from thousands of former felons in Florida.